What changes when a drunk driver is involved in an auto accident?

 Civil vs Criminal Drunk Driving Cases

-- Civil cases are about the payback.
+- Civil cases are about monetary payback.
 It is an exchange of money to pay for the damage the drunk driver caused.
 It’s about suing someone.
 It’s about settling out of court or going to trial.
 It’s about getting paid for what you have lost.

 - A Seattle auto accident involving a drunk driver can easily be BOTH civil and criminal.